zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     `$ nano variables.tf`

     Go to the OBJECT_STORAGE section and change the default value for obj_store_namespace to yours.
+We need this to create the ATP database.
 Press ctrl + o to save, then press enter.
 Next, ctrl + x to exit.

     ![](images/050/027.png)